Becoming a guide

 We are seeking candidates who:

-• have excellent oral communication skills in both official languages (English and French) *
+• have excellent public-speaking skills in both English and French *;

-The Office of the Secretary to the Governor General (OSGG) is dedicated to building an inclusive and diverse workforce that represents the Canadian population we serve.
-We encourage you to self-identify if you belong to an Employment Equity group as preference may be given to employees in these groups.
+The Office of the Secretary to the Governor General (OSGG) is dedicated to building an inclusive workforce with a diversity of experiences, perspectives and backgrounds that represents Canada now and in the future.
+In order to achieve this goal, we strongly encourage you to indicate in your application if you belong to one of the following designated groups: Indigenous people, people with disabilities, members of visible minorities or women, as preference may be given to candidates in these groups.

 Preference will be given to Canadian citizens and permanent residents.